jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 = Discussion <chap_6>

 Starting with @chap_0_2, it was explained that aviation has become an indispensable part of the global economy, serving both personal and business sectors with fast and reliable transportation.
-However, its negative environmental impact warranted acknowledgment This acknowledgment necessitated research into alternative, more environmentally friendly fuels.
+However, its negative environmental impact necessitated recognition, prompting research into alternative and more environmentally friendly fuels.
 Hydrogen emerged as a promising candidate, not only for aviation but across various sectors, making research in this area broadly valuable.
 In this context, #gls("swith", long:true) represent a novel approach.
-The hydrogen tanks not only store the fuel, but also are an active part of the wing such that loads across wing and hydrogen tanks are shared.
+The hydrogen tanks not only store fuel but also actively function as part of the wing, sharing loads between the wing and the tanks.
 This innovative design aims to optimize space usage and potentially increase wing stiffness, showcasing how scientific ingenuity could address multiple challenges simultaneously.

 // ------------------------------ state of art ------------------------------ //
 The detailed definition of a #gls("swith") and its comparison with other structure integrated concepts as well with regular aircraft is given in @chap_0_7.
 Here, it was concluded that all hydrogen-powered aircraft concepts share the same primary objective: the reduction of negative environmental impact.
-The structural integration of hydrogen tanks offers a dual advantage.
+The structural integration of hydrogen tanks provides a dual advantage by combining fuel storage with load-sharing capabilities.
-These tanks not only store hydrogen but also share the load with the attached structural components.
 At the time of writing, two distinct approaches to structural integration were identified: fuselage-integrated and wing-integrated.
 The field of #glspl("swith") is characterized by a scarcity of scientific literature.
 This paucity of research embodies both advantages and barriers.
-On one hand, it enhances the value and supports the novelty aspect of the #gls("swith") research.
+On one hand, it enhances the value and supports the novelty aspect of #gls("swith") research.
 Hence, this situation underscores the need for further investigation into #glspl("swith"), potentially encouraging more researchers to explore this topic.
 Conversely, the limited availability of prior work means that scientists have a reduced foundation of existing research upon which to build.
 As a result, it poses initial hurdles that need to be overcome in the pursuit of sustainable aviation.

 // ------------------------------- 0_Standards ------------------------------ //
-Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization, development and certification, as detailed in @chap_1.
+Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization, development, and certification, as detailed in @chap_1.
 The role of standards for #gls("swith") certification is multifaceted and remains in its infancy.
-While the innovative nature of #glspl("swith") face challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
+While the innovative nature of #glspl("swith") faces challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
-At the time of writing this thesis, no known standards or regulations exist for certifying #glspl("swith").
-This absence of certification procedures significantly constrains both industrial and scientific application of #glspl("swith").
+As of this writing, no known standards or regulations exist for certifying #glspl("swith").
+This absence of certification procedures significantly constrains industrial and scientific applications of #glspl("swith").
 Consequently, there is a pressing need for appropriate standards upon which industry and scientific institutions can build.
 This proactive approach to standardization is crucial for overcoming current limitations and facilitating broader adoption of #glspl("swith").
-Through careful adaptation of existing standards and development of #gls("swith")-specific regulations, researchers and engineers can establish robust validation procedures.
+Through careful adaptation of existing standards and certifications and the development of #gls("swith")-specific regulations, researchers and engineers could establish robust validation procedures.
-These procedures could ensure that #glspl("swith") are developed and structurally validated in a manner that is both safe and efficient, while meeting industry and regulatory requirements.
+These procedures should ensure that #glspl("swith") are developed and structurally validated in a manner that is safe and efficient, while meeting industry and regulatory requirements.

 // ---------------------------- 1_Aero_Standards ---------------------------- //
 However, the path toward establishing these standards presented several obstacles.
 While there are currently available standards that, in theory, could be applied to #gls("swith")-certification, authorities can reject their application due to fundamental differences in pressure requirements and tank scale.
 To bridge this gap, two standards specifically for hydrogen-powered general aviation were announced: SAE AS 6679 @SAE_Liquid and SAE AS 7373 @SAE_Gas.
-Though not currently commercially available, their potential applicability to #glspl("swith") remains uncertain for several reasons.
+Though not currently commercially available, their potential applicability to #glspl("swith") is unclear for several reasons.
 Firstly, the scope of these SAE standards regarding tank configuration remains uncertain.
-In particular, it is not yet clear whether these standards will be limited to non-integral, non-external loaded, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated designs.
+In particular, currently it is not clear whether these standards will be limited to non-integral, non-external loaded, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated designs.
 While they may address fuselage-integral hydrogen tanks, their applicability to wing-integral tanks is not guaranteed.
-Therefore, the relevance of these announced SAE standards to #gls("swith") certification remains to be determined.
+Therefore, the relevance of these announced SAE standards to #gls("swith") certification has yet to be determined.
 Secondly, these standards may require modifications before gaining acceptance within European regulatory frameworks.
 The timeline of aerospace standardization developments provided additional context.
 In 2018, ANSI/AIAA S-081B-2018 @ansi_standard_2018 was released for space systems.